standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 what has to be done.”

-“I gather, Miss Basden, that I am not on what
-{111}you would call the side of the chosen,” said Francis, with his careful laugh.
+“I gather, Miss Basden, that I am not on what you would call the side of the chosen,” said Francis, with his careful laugh.
 “I plead guilty to disagreeing with you on the woman’s suffrage question.”